Protecting our Sacred Water

 Funding to support action projects initiated and completed by students is available through LSF's EcoLeague program.
-The deadline to apply for the 2013-2014 year has now passed.

 The Jane Goodall Institute of Canada (JGI) supports wildlife research, education and conservation.
 The Institute promotes informed and compassionate action to improve the environment, which is shared by all Earth's living creatures, and recognizes the importance of local and Indigenous knowledge in the development and implementation of development projects.

 JGI's education programs all around the world aim to promote sustainable citizenship; children and youth who understand the interconnectedness of the environment, society and the economy and have the skills, values and knowledge to take ethical and sustainable action on community development and conservation issues.
 JGI achieves this by providing professional development, resources and support to educators.
 Please visit www.janegoodall.ca/

 - Many FNMI communities and other communities in Canada are faced with water issues every day, including no access to potable water.

 - Less than 1% of all water on Earth is “usable” fresh water.

 - Almost every living organism relies upon water for survival.

 - Our bodies are 66% water and require water to live.

 - Many modern manufacturing processes rely upon water.